When customers receive a survey by email, what’s the first thing they notice?

 We actually have a few examples of unclear subject lines from our own research:

-- “ACME feedback” – The subject line feels confusing to read.
-“Feedback” on its own doesn’t make clear what kind of input is required (Customer service feedback?
+• “ACME feedback” – The subject line feels confusing to read.
+“Feedback”, on its own, doesn’t make it clear what kind of input is required (Customer service feedback?
 Product/service feedback?
 Purchase feedback? etc.).

-- “How are we doing?” – The wording is a bit vague, and the question can confuse the recipient.
+• “How are we doing?” – The wording is a bit vague, and the question can confuse the recipient.
 How is the brand doing in terms of offering good services, or how is the recipient feeling?
-The subject line is misleading and the recipient confused about who the sender is and what kind of feedback is expected from them.
+The subject line is misleading and the recipient is confused about who the sender is and what kind of feedback they expect.

 Businesses need to make sure their subject lines get the point across quickly and clearly.
-Vagueness, verbosity, and unfamiliar words (“gratified” instead of “happy”) should be avoided, and the subject line should give clear, actionable directions.
+Vagueness, verbosity, and unfamiliar words (for example, “gratified” instead of “happy”) should be avoided, and the subject line should give clear, actionable directions.

 “Hi [first name], how happy are you with our service?” is much clearer than “Hi [first name], are you satisfied?” or “Hi [first name], give us your input”, for example.